 Do not attempt to push-start your vehicle.
-Automatic transmissions do not have push-start capability; doing so may damage the catalytic converter.
+Automatic transmissions do not have push-start capability; damage to the automatic transmission may result.

 Preparing your vehicle

 When the batteries are disconnected or new batteries are installed, the transmission must relearn its shift strategy.
 As a result, the transmission may have firm and/or soft shifts.
 This operation is considered normal and will not affect function or durability of the transmission.
 Over time, the adaptive learning process will fully update transmission operation